kamry-bowman/gtypist_programming_characters/p.typ

 # GNU Typist - improved typing tutor program for UNIX systems
-# Copyright (C) 1998  Simon Baldwin (simonb@sco.com)
 #
+# Copyright (C) 2018, 2019, 2020  Daniel Long Sockwell, Mihai Gătejescu
+# Copyright (C) 2021, 2022, 2023 Mihai Gătejescu
+#
-# This program is free software: you can redistribute it and/or modify
+# GNU Typist is free software: you can redistribute it and/or modify
 # it under the terms of the GNU General Public License as published by
 # the Free Software Foundation, either version 3 of the License, or
 # (at your option) any later version.
 #
-# This program is distributed in the hope that it will be useful,
+# GNU Typist is distributed in the hope that it will be useful,
 # but WITHOUT ANY WARRANTY; without even the implied warranty of
 # MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 # GNU General Public License for more details.
 #
 # You should have received a copy of the GNU General Public License
-# along with this program.
+# along with GNU Typist.
 If not, see <http://www.gnu.org/licenses/>.
 #
-# This lesson was written by Daniel Long Sockwell

 # The main menu
 *:MENU
 B:Special characters course
 M: "The P series contains the following 11 lessons" :SPECIAL_NUMS_REVIEW "Lesson P1 Review ! @ # $ % ^ & * ( ) _"
  :OTHER_PRIOR_SPECIAL_CHAR "Lesson P2 Review ? / " ' :"
  :PLUS_EQUAL "Lesson P3        + - _ ="
  :ANGLE_BRACKETS "Lesson P4        > <"
  :BRACES "Lesson P5        } {"
  :SQUARE_BRACKETS "Lesson P6        ] ["
  :BACKTICK "Lesson P7   ` ~"
  :PIPE "Lesson P8   \ |"
- :PRACTICE_1 "Lesson P9	Practice 1"
- :PRACTICE_2 "Lesson P10	Practice 2"
- :PRACTICE_3 "Lesson P11	Practice 3"
+ :PRACTICE_1 "Practice 1 (Python, C++, C)"
+ :PRACTICE_2 "Practice 2 (C)"
+ :PRACTICE_3 "Practice 3 (JavaScript)"
+ :PRACTICE_4 "Custom Codes"
+ :PRACTICE_5 "Algorithms"

 # Lesson P1—Special Characters Review
 *:SPECIAL_NUMS_REVIEW
 B:Lesson P1
 T:In the P series of lessons we work on special characters with an :emphasis on characters that are used when writing code in programming :or markup languages.
  :
  :We will start by reviewing the special characters that share keys with
  :the numerals on a standard US QWERTY keyboard: ! @ # $ % ^ & * ( ).
 If
- :you would like additional practice with these keys, please refer to the :T series of lessons in Gtypist.
+ :you would like additional practice with these keys, please refer to the :T series of lessons in GNU Typist.

 I:(1) Warm up
 D:The quick brown fox jumps over the lazy dog.